LukeMathWalker/pavex/docs/guide/routing/path_prefixes.md

 - Prefixes must start with a `/` character.
 - Prefixes must not end with a `/` character.

-These constraints are enforced by Pavex at compile time.
+These constraints are enforced by Pavex at compile-time.

 ## Trailing slashes